 Stingray Touch Tank

-In this interactive exhibit you have the opportunity to see and touch some of our juvenile Cownose stingrays.
-You may find that they are watching you too!
+In this interactive exhibit you have the opportunity to see and touch some of our juvenile Cownose Stingrays.
+When you visit this Stingray touch tank, you may find that they are watching you too!

-Rainforests cover 6% of earth’s surface but house over half of the worlds plant and animal species.
+Rainforests cover 6 percent of Earth’s surface but house over half of the world’s plant and animal species.
 Rainforests are very dense, warm, wet forests.
 They are havens for millions of plants and animals.
 Rainforests are extremely important in the ecology of the Earth.
 The plants of the rainforest generate much of the Earth’s oxygen.
-These plants are also very important to people in other ways; many are used in new drugs that fight disease and illness.
-In our tropical rainforest exhibit you can find animals such as, and the Matamata Turtle, Motoro Rays, and Iguanas just to name a few.
+These plants are also very important to people in other ways.
+Many are used in new drugs that fight disease and illness.
+In our tropical Rainforest exhibit you can find animals such as the Matamata Turtle, Motoro Rays, and Iguanas, just to name a few.

-The Mullica River-Great Bay estuary is about a 50 mile- long river in southern New Jersey.
+The Mullica River-Great Bay estuary is an approximately 50 mile-long river in southern New Jersey.
 The Mullica was once known as the Little Egg Harbor River.
-The river provides one of the principal drainages into the Atlantic Ocean of the extensive Pinelands (Pine Barrens).
-It’s estuary on Great Bay is considered one of the least-disturbed marine wetlands habitats in the northeastern United States.
-The Great Bay is a productive estuary and supports a diversity of fish species and contains nesting habitat for ospreys and bald eagles.
-It is also an important nursery area for the region’s blue crab and hard shell clam fisheries.
-Our Mullica River Tank is a freshwater tank that is typical of local cedar-water tributaries of the Pine Barrens (Stained brown from the tannins released by rotting vegetation).
+The river provides one of the principle drainages into the Atlantic Ocean of the extensive Pinelands (Pine Barrens).
+Its estuary on Great Bay is considered one of the least-disturbed marine wetland habitats in the northeastern United States.
+The Great Bay is a productive estuary and supports a diversity of fish species, containing nesting habitats for ospreys and bald eagles.
+It is also an important nursery area for the region’s blue crab and hard-shell clam fisheries.
+Our Mullica River Tank is a freshwater tank that is typical of local cedar-water tributaries of the Pine Barrens (It is stained brown from the tannins released by rotting vegetation).

-The Amazon River has the greatest freshwater output of any river in the world, and is home to an incredible diversity of life.
+The Amazon River has the greatest freshwater output of any river in the world and is home to an incredible diversity of life.
 Our exhibit is much smaller, but it does provide a glimpse of a fish species native to the Amazon.
-The Red-bellied Piranha is one of the approximately 30 species of piranhas only found in the Amazon River basin.
-Piranhas have a reputation of being the most ferocious freshwater fish.
+The Red-Bellied Piranha is one of the approximately 30 species of piranhas only found in the Amazon River basin.
+Piranhas have a reputation for being the most ferocious freshwater fish.
 In reality, they are timid scavengers fulfilling a role similar to vultures on land.

 Situated between the Indian and Pacific oceans, the continent of Australia is roughly 3 million square miles in size.
 Its six different climatic zones give Australia a wide variety of habitats.
-Here at the aquarium you can see 2 animals that live in 2 of those habitats; the outback and the dense forests and jungles.
+Here at the aquarium, you can see two animals that live in two of those habitats–the outback and the dense forests and jungles.